This baked John Dory recipe is really simple, it’s one of the most popular ways of cooking fish in the Mediterranean.

-John Dory fillets are baked in butter, with lemon and capers.
+In this recipe, John Dory fillets are baked in butter, with lemon and capers.
 It’s that simple.
 The mixture of melted butter makes for a delicious dressing for the fish.
 It also helps keep it moist.

 Baked John Dory with Lemon Caper Dressing

 - 2 tablespoons olive oil plus 2-3 extra to serve

-- 2 John Dory fillets with skin on
+- 2 180g John Dory fillets with skin on

 - 2 teaspoons capers in brine